fabric-gateway-java/git-cheatsheet/sdk-node-ci.md

  **Merge FLOW**

-    CleanEnvironment -- OutputEnvironment -- CloneRefSpec -- Headless Tests -- Integration Tests -- Cucumber & Logger Tests -- Publish NPM modules -- Publish API Docs
+    CleanEnvironment -- OutputEnvironment -- CloneRefSpec -- Headless Tests -- Integration Tests
+    -- Cucumber & Logger Tests -- Publish NPM modules -- Publish API Docs

 - After cleanEnvironment and Display the environment details on the Jenkins console, CI scripts fetches the Gerrit refspec and try to execute **Headless and Integration Tests**. `docker-ready` is a gulp sub target which will try to pull release-1.4 latest stable images from Hyperledger DockerHub.
   Once the tests are executed successfully, the condition checks whether it is a verify or merge.
-  If it is a merge job, Jenkins triggers the **publish npm modules** and **api docs** stages and publishes the npm modules and api docs to gh-pages.
+  If it is a merge job, Jenkins triggers the **Publish npm modules** and **API Docs** stages and publishes the npm modules and api docs to gh-pages.

   Note: Script provides an option to build the images on the latest fabric commit and run sdk-node tests.
-For this you have to modify **IMAGE_SOURCE** to "build" in the ci.properties file.
+For this you have to modify **IMAGE_SOURCE** to **build** in the ci.properties file.
-  If you would like to pull images from nexus change **IMAGE_SOURCE** to "nexus".
+  If you would like to pull images from nexus change **IMAGE_SOURCE** to **nexus**.
 Though we pull the images from nexus with this change, in release branches sdk gulp file pulls the images from dockerhub.
 So till we change the build process in the gulp file, let's pull these images from docker hub.